cjs0818/Yolo/README.md

 yolo with Docker

 # WORKDIR
-# WORKDIR is assummed to be your working directory
+(WORKDIR is assummed to be your working directory)
-cd WORKDIR
+$ cd WORKDIR

 # Docker Build
 WORKDIR$ git clone git@github.com:cjs0818/yolo.git